kingleirbag/Maze-Project/README.md

     <br />
     <i>My Maze showcase - YouTube</i>
 </p>
-- Immersive first-person gameplay with raycasting rendering technique.
-Embark on a captivating journey through the depths of intricate levels in "Maze" where immersive first-person gameplay awaits.
+- Immersive first-person gameplay with raycasting rendering technique Embark on a captivating journey through the depths of intricate levels in "Maze" where immersive first-person gameplay awaits.
 Utilizing cutting-edge raycasting rendering technique, every corner, wall, and ceiling is meticulously crafted to immerse players in a world filled with mystery and peril.

 - Intricately designed levels featuring walls, floors, and ceilings